 It’s unclear what the failure of the spaceplane will mean for the program.
 Virgin Galactic planned to send paying customers on SpaceShipTwo as early as next year.

-Virgin has sold more than 700 tickets, each costing more than $250,000, for future flights.
 Several celebrities have already signed up, including Justin Bieber, Ashton Kutcher, Leonardo DiCaprio and Stephen Hawking.